jcoconnor/streamdeck-obs-plus/uk.org.moiraparish.obs.sdPlugin/js/State-Of-Play.md

 Issues/Faults.
 1. Disarm slides doesn't clear the yellow button on the current live - think fixed this.
 2. But Previous Live is no longer appearing either.
 To aggressive a clear - can't disarm if a button is live. - Fixed this.
+3. Slide - Key Source Preview - Yellow Buttons please - Fixed
-3. But If slides disarmed - can't select other one - must arm against.
+4. But If slides disarmed - can't select other one - must arm against.
-4. Slide - Key Source Preview - Yellow Buttons please ???

-So - when we move to Live on the Slide preview - need to cancel OBS.preview.slideBasescene
+5. Fault on Preview select to live - key goes back into source preview - not clear why.
+6. Fault on Key Down on Preview - does something else strange - found that full preview was running and doing a second arm.